Arduino compatible 4-button wifi remote control, battery powered, support MQTTDesigned by NiceThings in Czechia

 I fell in love with smart home but reaching for my phone and looking for some app every time I wanted to change color of the lights was unacceptable.
-I've decided to try design a minimalistic, slick remote that can be placed anywhere in my home, lasts months on battery and is simple to use yet fully programmable if needed.
+I've decided to try design a minimalistic, slick remote that can be placed anywhere in my home, lasts months on battery and is simple to use yet fully programmable.
 And Hugo was born.

 This is a battery powered wifi development board with 4 programmable buttons, based on ESP8266 so it's fully arduino compatible.
 It is great for controlling IoT.
 Oh and it can last up to a year on single charge, around half a year in normal use, how cool is that?

 You can control anything over wifi that can receive HTTP (webhooks) or MQTT requests, from smart bulbs, over raspberry pi to a remote website.
-It can directly control home automation platforms like Home Assistant (with auto-discovery), Blynk, Domoticz and others that support HTTP requests or MQTT.
-It is a perfect alternative to Dash buttons or zigbee remotes.
+It can directly control home automation platforms like Home Assistant (with auto-discovery), Domoticz, Hubitat, Blynk and any other that supports HTTP requests or MQTT.
+It is a perfect alternative to Dash buttons or zigbee / z-wave remotes.

 In the new firmware version, button combinations have been introduced.
 You can push two neighbouring buttons at once to act as a virtual button.
 This effectively extends button count to a total of 7 buttons.